Grief and Grace

 Apparently, that waist

-belonged to a younger woman.
+belonged to a younger woman

-And she kept it.
+and she kept it.

 Seems selfish.